DE / EN Home About Me Photoshoot for Women Women’s Retreats Interviews Gallery Contact

 2009–2012: Video Producer at Greenpeace Germany, Hamburg.

-2012–2017: TV Journalist for Hessen Broadcasting Corporation (Family, Education & Service) and documentary formats for ARD, Frankfurt.
+2012–2017: TV Journalist for Hessen Broadcasting Corporation (Family, Education & Service) and documentary formats for ARD, Frankfurt am Main.

-2016–2020: Head of Marketing, Press, and Public Relations for a nationwide educational program at Stiftung Zuhören (Listening Foundation), promoting a culture of attentive listening, Frankfurt.
+2016–2020: Head of Marketing, Press, and Public Relations for a nationwide educational program at Stiftung Zuhören (Listening Foundation), promoting a culture of attentive listening, Frankfurt am Main.

 2021–2022: Project Manager in the “openTransfer Accelerator” scholarship program at Stiftung Bürgermut (Citizens’ Courage Foundation), supporting the strategic development of social organizations, Berlin.

-2022–present: Program development, sales, and fundraising for the nationwide Bücherkoffer Programm (Bookcase Program) at coach@school e.V. – a program for educators, parents, and children that promotes multilingualism, joy of reading, and cultural diversity, Hamburg.
+2022–2026: Program development, sales, and fundraising for the nationwide Bücherkoffer Programm (Bookcase Program) by coach@school e.V. – a program for educators, parents, and children that promotes multilingualism, joy of reading, and cultural diversity, Hamburg.

-Since 2016: I have been supporting social profit foundations and organizations in program development, fundraising, marketing, and communications.
-At the same time, I work behind the camera, portraying women – in their familiar surroundings, in nature, while traveling, in workshops, and during retreats.
-I work nationwide, with a focus on Frankfurt a.
-M. and Berlin, Germany.
+Since 2016: I have been supporting nonprofit foundations and organizations.
+I work in areas where words and strategy matter most: program development, fundraising, marketing, and public relations.
+At the same time, I am behind the camera, portraying women – in their familiar surroundings, in nature, while traveling, in workshops, and during retreats.

 What I offer